Other On-line Hearing Aid MuseumsThere

 article about hearing aid history by Matt Jacks (2008).

-Aids to Hearing: From Julius Caesar to Julius Lempert—another article
+Aids to Hearing: From Julius Caesar to Julius Lempert—a one-page history

 History of Hearing Aids (in Japanese) or